 Bigger is usually better.
 Tiny pictures have their place, but big (good) ones can grab the audience’s eye.

 Act natural.
 Take a deep breath and relax.
 Think the word “smile” and your face will take on a more pleasant aspect, whether you smile or not.

 Digital images must be at least 300 dpi for printed pieces.
 Digital images that are not at least 300 dpi will not have good enough resolution to reproduce well in printed pieces.
 However, digital images with 72 dpi work well for online (or web-based) projects.

 As technology has made it easier to alter photographs, the temptation grows to make more and more changes to a photograph.
 Although some alterations may seem harmless, they can easily cross the line of changing a photo's content.
 This practice may jeopardize trust, and photo edits may create an illusion or harmful deception.

 A photograph is usually perceived as an accurate recording of an event; therefore, we must be extremely careful about altering photographs.
 Any alterations that affect the accuracy of the persons, places or events depicted in the photo are unacceptable.
-Enhancing the technical quality of a photograph and other simple touch-ups are acceptable as long as the content of the photo is accurately depicted.
+Enhancing the technical quality of a photograph, such as sharpening the overall image, is acceptable as long as the content of the photo is accurately depicted.

 In short, just because a change can be made to a photograph does not mean it should be made, or will be made.

 The University has a responsibility to clearly communicate its commitment to equal opportunity in education and employment and to making its programs and services accessible to those with disabilities.
 Please refer to the “equal-opportunity statements” entry of UA’s Editorial Style Guide for language and guidelines on how these statements should be incorporated into your projects.